 - Kerenza is often found knitting, and was once featured in Knitting Magazine (!)

-- She once tap danced down the aisle of St Martin in the Fields during an encore.
+- She once tap danced down the aisle of St Martin in the Fields in the middle whilst playing a concerto encore.

-- When not knitting she is frequently to be found using her KA-ASAC-CE ukulele, supplied by Kala Ukuleles, to compose new songs for The Coal Porters.
+- When not playing the violin, she is frequently to be found playing her Kala ukulele.

 - Kerenza is also studying to be an End of Life Transition Guide (also known as a Death midwife/Death doula) and is keen to open up new conversations around dying and the options available.